Competitive research is critical for existing and new businesses alike.

 Google search results will also sometimes show you ratings, especially for local searches.

 Analyzing reviews about your opposition can be a pretty good heat check as to how much customers are satisfied with what they get.
-This can help you find weaknesses in your competition which you can exploit with better products, price, or customer service.
+This can help you find weaknesses in your competition which you can exploit with better products, prices, or customer service.

 Make sure to look at the reviewer’s comments and check what they praise and what they complain about.
 There are hidden gems here, you just have to know what you’re looking for.
 Pay close attention to 2–4-star reviews, because they usually provide the most useful feedback.